An Intervention in the Democratic Party

 To move our politics from ignorance to engagement, from appeasement to equipment, and from management to membership is not only our strategy for realizing an alternative—it is our alternative.

-Such a politics is based on a democratic promise: the promise of the constructive genius of ordinary women and men.
+Such a politics is based on a democratic promise: the promise of the constructive genius of ordinary people.
 This promise sees us as beings with more life inside of us, in each of us individually and in all of us collectively, than there is or can ever be in the structures and institutions that we build and inhabit.
 It rejects ideas that give past roles and present circumstances the last word on who someone is or can become.

 This democratic promise built America.
 From it sprang democratic politics, the pursuit of a government that is not only for all people, but more importantly, of all people and by all people.
 This practice of politics presumes all our neighbors, not just a select few, are capable of participating in the co-creation of our shared world.